 Escaping the build trap - Melissa Perri

-As the title suggests, Melissa's book takes this main question head on and looks at how both individual PMs and managers of PMs can "escape the build trap", i.e. focusing on business impact and customer outcomes rather than just building feature outputs.
+As the title suggests, Melissa's book takes this main question head on and looks at how both individual PMs and managers of PMs can "escape the build trap", i.e. focusing on business impact and customer outcomes rather than being stuck in a feature factory, just building feature outputs.
 It is full of both higher-level mindsets to adopt and down-to-earth practical advice and examples.

 Empowered - Marty Cagan